Multiplication Tables - Free & Playful tools (115)

 1- No need to learn the whole multiplication Chart!

 There is a symmetry in the multiplication chart passing through the diagonal, i.e. the multiplications located on one side of the diagonal are equivalent to those located on the other side.
 Instead of 100 multiplications in the 10x10 table (144 in the table of 12), there are actually only 36 to learn (55 for the table of 12)!
-To learn more about multiplications that you don't need to learn, see our tricks for the 10x10 chart or our tricks for the 12x12 chart.
+To learn more about multiplications that you don't need to learn, see our tricks to learn a multiplication chart.

 2- Tricks for the 1 Time table